meriken/merikens-tripcode-engine/README.md

 * Visual Studio 2013 Community
 * CUDA Toolkit 7.5
 * AMD APP SDK 3.0
-* YASM 1.2.0
+* YASM 1.2.0 **(DO NOT USE YASM 1.3.0!)**

-This program uses Boost 1.60.0 and Boost Process.
+This program uses Boost 1.60.0 and Boost Process 0.5.
 Make sure to copy Boost files into appropriate Visual Studio folders.

 See `MerikensTripcodeEngine.h` for various build options.
 Don't forget to define `ENGLISH_VERSION` if you want to build an English version for 4chan.